vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Total Memory Usage = 3.15GB

-Let's investigate the data in more detail to see how we should handle memory usage in the following tasks.
+Since we are working locally, let's investigate the data in more detail and think of ways to handle memory usage efficiently in the following tasks.

+For example, we can take a look at a sample of our data by loading only the data from a single csv file.
+The self-explanatory keys (year-quarter) of our dictionary ```paths``` come in handy for such isolated data explorations.
 ```python
 #View a sample of data
 sample=pd.read_csv(paths['2011Q2'],engine='python')